-Communities around the world look to UNESCO (The United Nations Educational, Scientific, and Cultural Organization) to help protect their cultural legacies for the inspiration and education of future generations.
+Communities around the world look to UNESCO (The United Nations Educational, Scientific, and Cultural Organization) to help protect their cultural legacies for future generations.

-UNESCO carefully selects locations on the basis of their historical relevance in order to generate an exclusive list of remarkable World Heritage Sites – places and structures that are safeguarded against demolition, development projects, and any other act that may threaten their integrity.
+UNESCO carefully selects locations for its exclusive list of remarkable World Heritage Sites—places and structures that are safeguarded against demolition, development projects, and any other act that may threaten their integrity.
 Students studying abroad in Rome this year will be happy to hear that Italy has more World Heritage Sites than any other country in the world!
 And many of them are found within Rome.

 The Tivoli Villas: Explore Ancient Architecture While You Study in Italy

-Located just 18 miles east of Rome, the Tivoli Villas are UNESCO-protected architectural marvels that exemplify the Empire’s love affair with opulence.
-These two very different luxury estates (one owned by an ancient Roman emperor, and the other by an exiled cardinal) showcase how the ruling class liked to display their wealth and power with over-the-top luxury residences.
+Located 18 miles east of Rome, the Tivoli Villas are UNESCO-protected architectural marvels exemplifying the Roman Empire’s love affair with opulence.
+These two very different luxury estates showcase how the ruling class displayed their wealth and power with over-the-top luxury residences.

 The Villa Adriana was designed by Emperor Hadrian (also the man behind Hadrian’s Wall and the Temple of Venus), and features the state-of-the-art architectural trends of his time.
-He famously used Villa Adriana to showcase architectural inspirations he drew from Greece and Egypt, as well as from ancient Rome.
-A visit to this classical complex is like a one-stop trip through the 2nd century, and a must-do for undergraduates who’ve chosen to study history in Italy.
+A visit to this classical complex is a must-do for undergraduates who’ve chosen to study history in Italy.

 Tivoli’s Villa D’Este is a brilliant Renaissance-era palace commissioned by Cardinal Ippolito II d’Este.
 Its gardens, fountains and water features were considered ground-breaking, and were copied throughout Europe.
 Villa D’Este was the perfect refuge for the cardinal after he was exiled from Rome, and after years of falling in and out of disrepair, it is now protected as a state-run museum.